The GoldSilver Team

-The nice thing about the market for bullion coins is that it is well-defined.
-They trade more like stocks — which are priced on a daily, ongoing basis — than they do like collectibles such as fine art, classic cars or baseball cards.
+The nice thing about the market for bullion is that it is well-defined.
+It trades more like stocks — which are priced on a daily, ongoing basis — than they do like collectibles such as fine art, classic cars or baseball cards.

-Collectibles are worth whatever someone will pay for them.
-Those prices can fluctuate wildly, and demand can sometimes completely dry up, which means that they tend to have poor liquidity.
+Collectibles, or ‘numismatics’ as they are often called, are worth whatever someone will pay for them at the moment for their perceived rarity and demand, which is often far far different than their underlying metals value.
+Those prices can fluctuate wildly, and demand can sometimes completely dry up.
+Even when there is demand, the number of buyers is a tiny fraction of the global bullion market.
+Which means that they tend to have poor liquidity.
 One man’s treasure can be another’s trash.

-Not so with gold and silver coins.
-Their value is linked to a price quote, known as spot, which is updated daily and is accessible to buyers and sellers at all times.
+Not so with gold and silver bullion.
+Their value is linked closely to the global market price of unrefined metals, known as the spot price, which is updated around the clock and is accessible to buyers and sellers at all times.

 Recognition matters.
 Legal-tender, government-minted coins like the American Eagle and Canadian Maple Leaf are widely recognized.
 You can walk into a coin shop most anywhere in the world and sell them, or arrange a private party sale, with relative ease.
 However, less popular coins from mints like those of South Africa or China may be harder to move.

-Then there are rounds.
-These coins issued by private mints contain the same weight of precious metal as their government-stamped counterparts, and they can be a cost-effective way to accumulate gold and silver, since they are usually cheaper.
+Then there are rounds, i.e. coins issued by private, non-government mints, and privately minted bars.
+These items typically contain the same precious metal weight as their government-stamped counterparts, and they can be a cost-effective way to accumulate gold and silver, since they are usually cheaper.
 However, there are differences in ounce-quality.
-Rounds do not have the same global recognition.
-There will not be as comprehensive of a buyer’s market.
+Rounds and private bars do not have the same global recognition.
+There will usually not be as comprehensive of a buyer’s market.

-And in a personal crisis, where you need cash in a hurry, the buyer may hesitate with a round, or offer you less than you believe it to be worth.
+And in a pinch, where you need cash in a hurry, a buyer may hesitate with a less common round and offer you much less than you believe it to be worth.
 Your market choices may be more limited.